-Text: Von Wylen and Sonnatog, FUNDAMENTALS OF CLASSICAL THERMODYNAMICS; Wiely and Mark; Thermodynamics, Prentice Hall
+Text: Von Wylen and Sonnatog, FUNDAMENTALS OF CLASSICAL THERMODYNAMICS, SI Version (second edition)

-AE 230b: Agricultural Mechanization
+AE 230b: Agricultural Mechanization Instructors: Prof. MacAulay and Mr. Hampton

 Modern crop production equipment is studied with a view to understanding the function of the machine as a unit and as part of the production system.
 The capacity as well as the costs associated with different machinery management systems will be investigated.